Numen Resource Guide

 Eleuthero root (Eleutherococcus senticosus): a fairly "neutral" adaptogen, it's not too stimulating for most folks, but does increase energy and immune function in the short term and over time.

-Holy Basil leaf (Ocimum sanctum): like culinary basil, this herb supports digestion and enhances circulation, encouraging clear thinking; a great one to consider where blood sugar levels are high; a powerful anti-inflammatory and antioxidant; makes great tea or available as capsule or tincture.
+Holy basil leaf (Ocimum sanctum): like culinary basil, this herb supports digestion and enhances circulation, encouraging clear thinking; a great remedy to consider where blood sugar levels are high; a powerful anti-inflammatory and antioxidant; makes great tea or available as capsule or tincture.

 Flower Essences for Depression